Hawaii needs to get a grip on the 'threat' of nuclear war with North Korea - Maui Time

 A friend of mine is traveling through Europe right now.
-The other day she posted on Facebook that she checks Facebook to make sure Hawaii hasn’t been destroyed in a nuclear attack.
-Another, referencing a recent news article, said it’s time to upgrade our state’s bomb shelters.
+She recently posted on Facebook that she checks the site every day to make sure Hawaii hasn’t been destroyed in a nuclear attack.
+Another friend, referencing a recent news article, said it’s time to upgrade our state’s bomb shelters.

 I can’t look at social media these days without seeing some scary post about the “threat” of nuclear war with North Korea.
 And there are journalistic accounts too–from reputable news organizations–that seem every bit as frightening.
 “Specialists think North Korea poses nuclear threat to Hawaii,” screamed a terrifying April 10, 2017 Honolulu Star-Advertiser story.
 Four days later, Hawaii News Now followed up with a story headlined “Hawaii panel asks state to prepare for North Korea attack.”